Bergen, Queensland: Education

 There are no schools in Bergen.
-The nearest primary schools are Haden State School in neighbouring Haden to the north-west and Goobungee State School in neighbouring Goombungee to the south-west.
-For secondary education, the nearest schools are Crows Nest State School (to Year 10) in Crows Nest to the east and Highfields State College (to Year 12) in Highfields to the south.
+The nearest government primary schools are Haden State School in neighbouring Haden to the north-west and Goombungee State School in neighbouring Goombungee to the south-west.
+For secondary education, the nearest government schools are Crow's Nest State School (to Year 10) in Crows Nest to the east and Highfields State College (to Year 12) in Highfields to the south.